ExManubis/everforest-grub/README.md

 # everforest-grub
-Grub theme for everforest color scheme
+Grub theme for everforest color scheme.
+Based on the Dracula grub theme.